-1. AGENCY hereby grants PROVIDER exclusive emergency ambulance service within its designated zones in Placer County as they are defined in Exhibit "A" (attached hereto and incorporated herein by reference).

-- Exclusivity requires, at a minimum, each ALS ambulance to be staffed by at least one licensed paramedic who is S-SV accredited and an EMT-I certified in the State of California. - 3.
-AGENCY Director is authorized to act on behalf of AGENCY in all matters related to this AGREEMENT. - 4.
+- AGENCY hereby grants PROVIDER exclusive emergency ambulance service within its designated zones in Placer County as they are defined in Exhibit "A" (attached hereto and incorporated herein by reference). - Exclusivity requires, at a minimum, each ALS ambulance to be staffed by at least one licensed paramedic who is S-SV accredited and an EMT-I certified or licensed in the State of California. - Agency Director is authorized to act on behalf of AGENCY in all matters related to this AGREEMENT. - 4.
 At any time during normal business hours (8:00 a.m. to 5:00 p.m.
-Monday through Friday), and at other times as may reasonably be deemed necessary by AGENCY, AGENCY'S duly designated representative(s) may observe PROVIDER'S operations with reasonable notice.
-During any observations, AGENCY shall not interfere with PROVIDER'S operations. - 5.
+Monday through Friday), and at other times as may reasonably be deemed necessary by AGENCY, AGENCY'S duly designated representative(s) may observe PROVIDER'S operations

+- with five (5) days' notice or 24 hour notice if breach is suspected.
+During any observations, including ride-alongs, AGENCY shall not interfere with PROVIDER'S operations. - 5.
 AGENCY may conduct audits of all AGREEMENTS, financial statements and records, invoices, payrolls, inventory records, records of personnel, daily logs, conditions of employment, and other data related to any and all matters in connection with this AGREEMENT.
-At AGENCY'S request, PROVIDER will provide copies of specific records as allowed by law within five (5) business days of request.
-All applicable laws will be adhered to with regard to patient and personnel records confidentiality.
+At AGENCY'S request, PROVIDER will provide copies of specific records as allowed by law within five (5) business days of request AT PROVIDER'S request, additional time will be granted if necessary.
+All applicable laws will be adhered to with regard to patient and personnel records' confidentiality.
 Audit representatives will be duly designated and authorized by AGENCY.
 AGENCY shall give PROVIDER thirty (30) days prior written notice of any audit under this paragraph. - 6.
-AGENCY representatives shall conduct themselves in a professional and courteous manner, shall not interfere in any way with PROVIDER'S personnel in the performance
+AGENCY representatives shall conduct themselves in a professional and courteous manner, shall not interfere in any way with PROVIDER'S personnel in the performance of their duties, and shall at all times be respectful of PROVIDER'S employer/employee relationship. - 7.
+PROVIDER shall designate in writing one or more persons who shall be assigned as liaison to AGENCY to address day-to-day performance issues. - 8.
+AGENCY may, from time to time, publish information on provider performance as deemed appropriate by AGENCY.

-- of their duties, and shall at all times be respectful of PROVIDER'S employer/employee relationship. - 7.
-PROVIDER shall designate in writing one or more persons who shall be assigned as liaison to AGENCY to address day-to-day performance issues and PROVIDER'S performance under the AGREEMENT. - 8.
-Subject to complying with all of PROVIDER'S policies and procedures, AGENCY'S duly authorized representative(s) may ride as a third person on any of PROVIDER'S ambulance units or supervisor units when exercising AGENCY'S right to inspect and observe.
-AGENCY will provide reasonable notice to PROVIDER to limit any potential conflict with interns, normally scheduled riders, or ongoing operations. - 9.
-AGENCY may, from time to time, publish information on PROVIDER performance as deemed appropriate by AGENCY.
-AGENCY shall provide PROVIDER with a copy of the information for review and comment prior to it being published. - 10.
-The COUNTY may adopt procedures for reviewing and regulating ambulance rates in the COUNTY.
-If regulated, PROVIDER shall not charge more than the rates adopted by the COUNTY.
-If regulated, the schedule of rates may be adjusted by the COUNTY upon the receipt of a request by AGENCY.
-AGENCY shall submit a report to the COUNTY, which shall conduct a public hearing regarding the requested rate change.
-In the event that COUNTY chooses to regulate ambulance rates PROVIDER may renegotiate the terms and conditions of this Agreement with AGENCY which may include but not be limited to provisions for the increase of ambulance rates: (i) annually based on the prior twelve (12) individual months of the Consumer Price Index (CPI) for All Urban Consumers (CPI-U) for the San Francisco - Oakland - San Jose (or any successor index); (ii) in the event of substantial and unanticipated impacts on PROVIDER'S costs of providing services or ability to recover patient charges from governmental third party payers, PROVIDER may request and AGENCY may approve changes in patient charges to mitigate the financial impact of changes; or (iii) for expendable supplies when said supplies are newly required by AGENCY pre-hospital protocols adopted during the term of this AGREEMENT or when AGENCY approves new items to be stocked on ambulances; or (iv) for other reasonable cause as determined by PROVIDER'S Board of
+COUNTY may adopt procedures for reviewing and regulating ambulance rates in Placer 9.
+County.
+If regulated, PROVIDER shall not charge more than the rates adopted by COUNTY.
+If regulated, the schedule of rates may be adjusted by COUNTY upon the receipt of a request by AGENCY.
+AGENCY shall submit a report to COUNTY, which shall conduct a public hearing regarding the requested rate change.
+In the event that COUNTY chooses to regulate ambulance rates PROVIDER may renegotiate the terms and conditions of this Agreement with AGENCY which may include but not be limited to provisions for the increase of ambulance rates: (i) annually based on the prior twelve (12) individual months of the Consumer Price Index (CPI) for All Urban Consumers (CPI-U) for the San Francisco Bay Area - Oakland - San Jose (or any successor index); (ii) in the event of substantial and unanticipated impacts on PROVIDER'S costs of providing services or ability to recover patient charges from governmental third party payers, PROVIDER may request and AGENCY may approve changes in patient charges to mitigate the financial impact of changes; or (iii) for expendable supplies when said supplies are newly required by AGENCY pre-hospital protocols adopted during the term of this AGREEMENT or when AGENCY approves new items to be stocked on ambulances.